2021 Granite State Health and Wellness Campaign

 The State Budget Process

-New Hampshire lawmakers are in the process of crafting the state budget for Fiscal Years 2022 and 2023.
 To start, Governor Sununu released his budget proposal to the Legislature in February.
 Members of the House Finance Committee worked with state agencies to review the Governor’s proposal and assess program needs.
 The Finance Committee developed and approved its own budget proposal, it moved on to a vote in the full House of Representatives.
-Now, the budget proposal moves over to the state Senate for action.
-A final budget, approved by both the House and Senate, will go to the Governor’s desk for approval by July 1.
+The budget proposal moved over to the state Senate for action.
+A final budget, approved by both the House and Senate, went to the Governor’s desk for approval by July 1.

 let us help you get involved!